pipekit/argo-connectors/apache/spark/README.md

 ### Spark UI
 Spark UI is available during Spark execution and is exposed using k8s service (\<workflow-name>-ui-svc) on port 4040.
-You can use `kubectl port-forward` function or you can expose it using ingress/nodeport.
+You can use `kubectl port-forward` function, or you can expose it using Ingress/NodePort.
 Example:
 ```
 kubectl port-forward svc/<workflow-name>-ui-svc 4040:4040